RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The minute of the day from the given date
+The minute of the day from the given date.

-- `date`: The date to extract the current minute from
+- `date`: The date to extract the current minute from.

 ```ts
 =MINUTE(NOW())